sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### Gitlab Enterprise or Cloud Authentication and Authorization

-Gitlab supports both permissions syncing and authentication (through OAuth).
-If you use Gitlab as your code host, you have two available authentication flows:
+We support both authentication and permissions syncing (through OAuth) for GitLab.
+If you use GitLab as your code host, you have two available authentication flows:

 1. Use SAML (or another auth mechanism) to log in to Gitlab
 2. Use Gitlab OAuth to log in to Sourcegraph